Dubrovnik – Hvar

 Ferries to Hvar Island

-The Dubrovnik to Hvar ferry route is provided by 3 operators and is available for booking all year round.
-The ferry crossing from Dubrovnik to Hvar takes approximately 3 hours 30 minutes on ferries servicing this route.
-The ferry duration for the Dubrovnik to Hvar ferry can range between 3 hours 5 minutes and 3 hours 35 minutes depending on the operator that you decide to travel with.
+The Dubrovnik to Hvar ferry route is provided by 1 operator and is available for booking all year round.
+The ferry crossing from Dubrovnik to Hvar takes approximately 3 hours and 45 minutes on ferries servicing this route.
+Dubrovnik to Hvar ferry duration can range between 3 hours 45 minutes and 4 hours depending on weather conditions at the time of sailing.

-The first ferry leaves Dubrovnik Port at approximately 07:45 and the last ferry leaves at approximately 15:30.
+The first ferry leaves at approximately 15:15 and the last ferry leaves at approximately 15:15.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Dubrovnik to Hvar is with Jadrolinija in 3 hours 5 minutes.
+The fastest ferry from Dubrovnik to Hvar is with TP Line in 3 hours and 45 minutes.

-There are currently no overnight ferries from Dubrovnik to Hvar.
+There are no cabins on ferries from Dubrovnik to Hvar.

 Unfortunately, pets are not allowed on ferries from Dubrovnik to Hvar.

-The price of a ferry from Dubrovnik to Hvar can vary between $89.27 and $350.34 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $123.06, with prices ranging from $55 and $349.
+The price of a ferry from Dubrovnik - Hvar can vary between $106 and $252 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $111, prices can range from $106 and $252.
 All ferry prices can change from season to season.
-Please be aware that prices do not include booking fees.
-1 September 2025

-The best way to travel from Dubrovnik to Hvar is by ferry.
-With 3 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
-However, there are alternative routes to explore if you require additional flexibility.
+With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
+However, there is an alternative ferry to Hvar if you require additional flexibility including the Split to Hvar ferry.

 More routes than anyone else.